dalibo/emaj/docs/en/webUsage.rst

 By selecting a table from a schema tables list, one reaches a first "*Properties*" tab that shows the current E-Maj properties, the table structure, and its triggers.

-E-Maj properties like tables group assignement, move or removal are available through appropriate buttons.
+E-Maj properties like table group assignement, move or removal are available through appropriate buttons.

 .. figure:: images/emajweb_tableproperties.png
    :align: center